Milan Baroš

 Milan Baroš (/cs/; born 28 October 1981) is a Czech former professional footballer who played as a forward.

 In 2005, he was part of the Liverpool team which won the UEFA Champions League.
 He went on to win Ligue 1 with Lyon in 2007, the FA Cup with Portsmouth in 2008 and the Süper Lig with Galatasaray in 2012.
 He also had spells with Baník Ostrava, where he started his career, and English club Aston Villa, and retired from professional football in 2020 following his fourth spell at Baník Ostrava.

-Born in Valašské Meziříčí, Baroš represented the Czech Republic international team in 93 matches, scoring on 41 occasions.
+Born in Valašské Meziříčí, Baroš represented the Czech Republic national team in 93 matches, scoring on 41 occasions.
 He won the Golden Boot as top scorer of the Euro 2004 tournament, where his nation reached the semi-finals.
 He went on to play in three more major international tournaments.
 His 41 goals for the Czech Republic is second behind only Jan Koller.